Welcome to The Amazon & Machu Picchu!

 You will hike the famous Inca Trail leading to the sacred Inca City of Machu Picchu.
 All while exploring mysterious archaeological sites, amazing mountain scenery and the lush cloud forest along the way.

 Experience the Peruvian lowland forests and tropical savannas of Tambopata which are some of the most bio-diverse areas on the globe.

 2019 Duration: 9 days, 8 nights

 Start 2019 Trips: Jorge Chavez International Airport (LIM) -- Lima, Peru

-To ensure included transportation: plan to depart after 7:00 pm on Day 9.
+To ensure included transportation: plan to depart after 7:00 pm on Day 9 in 2019.